About the Artist

 Through grade school, high school and college, she worked multiple jobs and was financially independent.
 She put herself through college and began her philanthropy by developing and participating in dance marathons for Multiple Sclerosis.
 Upon graduating college, she began working with an artist from Woodstock where she developed business and marketing strategies that were extremely successful.
 She won numerous awards and was the first to receive the million dollar award.

 Her mobiles and stabiles were a tremendous success throughout the United States.
-She taught her sons Cameron and Gabriel the art of making mobiles and stabiles and the value of the a dollar through hard work.
+She taught her sons Cameron and Gabriel the art of making mobiles and stabiles and the value of a dollar through hard work.
 Her sons worked in the family business at a very young age and continue her legacy today.
-Her oldest son Cameron, in 2018, died do to medical neglect, devastating her world.
+Her oldest son Cameron died in 2018 due to medical neglect, devastating her world.

 Cameron was a brilliant, beautiful soul who was taken at the young age of 24.
-Ursula and her son Gabriel are currently working to change laws so that the horrendous oll and grief they feel daily may possibly be avoided.
+Ursula and her son Gabriel are currently working to change laws so that the horrendous pain, grief and suffering they feel daily may possibly be avoided by others.